 Accounting for time watched is a metric that can put a more meaningful number to the goal of brand interactions and engagement.
 Additionally, it challenges marketers to think differently about their promotion strategy!

 Here at Covideo, we’ve come up with an easy way to track video views.
 Viewer Reports allow you to see how many times your video was watched.
 They also show which sections of your video were watched multiple times.
 Another added bonus?
 You get insight into which Exit Links were clicked on too.
-See for yourself by signing up for our 14 day free trial.
+See for yourself – Start a free trial.